One Watershed One Plans

-The Leaf, Wing, Redeye 1W1P was approved on August 26th, 2020 by the Board of Water and Soil Resources.
+The Leaf, Wing, Redeye 1W1P was approved on August 26th, 2020, by the Board of Water and Soil Resources.
 The final plan is intended to provide a guide to local resource professionals, including SWCD and county staff, on where to spend their time and money to get the best results.
+It will also help us balance all of these competing land features and differing land uses for a healthy watershed and be a key tool in helping us protect our rivers and lakes.

-The final document outlines the priority issues, areas, and practices within the watershed.
-It is intended to guide and track our progress improving water quality over the next ten years (until 2031).
+Overall, the final document outlines the priority issues, areas, and practices within the watershed.
+It is intended to direct and track our progress improving water quality over the next ten years (until 2031).

 Crow Wing River Watershed